mp3063/laravel_mail_activation/readme.md

 ```bash
 php artisan make:auth
 ```
-Make shure to erase following line from routes/web.php or just comment it out:
+Make shure to erase following line from routes/web.php or just comment it out because routes.php file from package will take place on all routes needed for auth.
+It's basically same file from Laravel ( changed 3 route to override Laravel methods ):
 ```bash
 Auth::routes();
 ```